 She has published articles and textbook chapters on audiologic procedures and implantable hearing devices.
 She has been an invited speaker and has presented her research findings at national and international meetings.

 In 2016, Dr. Shoup received the University of Texas at Dallas Distinguished Alumni Award.
-In 2018, she was named a D Magazine Best Doctor and inducted into the National Academy of Practice in Audiology as a Distinguished Scholar and Fellow.
+In 2018, 2021, and 2022, she was named a D Magazine Best Doctor.
+She was also inducted into the National Academy of Practice in Audiology as a Distinguished Scholar and Fellow.

 Dr. Shoup is a member of several professional organizations including the American Academy of Audiology, the Texas Academy of Audiology, and the American Speech-Language-Hearing Association.